Overview

 Source: ODYSSEE

 The situation regarding energy consumption in the transport sector is rather difficult to address.
-The two successful measures have effects that apply to different types of consumers:
+The recently introduced or renewed measures have effects that apply to different types of consumers:

 • an increase in fuel taxes, which applies to all fuel consumers and is therefore likely to result in greater energy savings,